 Sets the plug-in that will operate on the security database.
-It can be a list with blanks, commas or semicolons as separators: the first plug-in from the list is used.
+It can be a list with blanks, commas or semicolons as separators: the first plug-in from the list is used as the default.

-The default plug-in is Srp (libSrp.s0 | Srp.dll | Srp.dylib).
+The default plug-in is Srp (libSrp.s0/Srp.dll/Srp.dylib).